ImperialCollegeLondon/rcds_further_hypothesis_testing/README.md

 ### Find the content of the course in GitHub:
 [https://github.com/ImperialCollegeLondon/RCDS_Statistics2](https://github.com/ImperialCollegeLondon/RCDS_Statistics2)

-Building on the material covered by *Statistics 1 - Introduction probability and hypothesis testing*, this course will introduce a series of commonly used hypothesis tests.
+Building on the material covered by *Statistics 1 - Introduction probability and hypothesis testing*, this course will go deeper in the topic of hypothesis testing.
-The course is organized in four chapters, covering the following topics.
+The course is organized in three chapters, covering the following topics.
+All will be followed by a practical session, both in python and R.

 # Roadmap of the course

-## Chapter 1
+## Chapter 1.
+Parameter estimation and hypothesis testing.

-- Introduction.
+- Parameter estimation.
 Recap hypothesis testing.
-- Comparing mean values & t-test.
+- Comparing mean values.
+The t-test.
 - Comparing variances.
+The F-test.

+## Chapter 2.
 ANOVA.

-## Chapter 2

-- Review of momenta of a distribution.
-Testing for normality, skewness and kurtosis.
+Comparing distributions and multiple groups.

+- Recap z and t scores.
+The z distribution and student's t distribution.
+- Comparing means / variances of more than two groups.
+ANOVA.
-- Comparing dirstibutions & Chi-squared test.
+- Comparing distributions.
+The chi2 test.

+## Chapter 3.
+Multiple hypothesis correction.

+- P-values and significance.
+- Error types in hypothesis testing.
-- Correcting for multiple hyputhesis tests.
-Bonferroni and BH correction.
+- Adjusted p-values.
+Bonferroni and BH coffection.

-## Chapter 3

-- Goodness of a fit.
-- Quantify if an observation fits a given model / theory.

 ## Setup